Citywide Recommendations During the Ongoing Measles Outbreak

 Confirm all health care staff have documented measles immunity.

-Administer an early, extra dose of MMR to infants aged 6 to 11 months who reside in or regularly spend time in Williamsburg, Borough Park, Sunset Park or in areas outside of NYC that are experiencing measles activity.
+Administer an early, extra dose of MMR to infants aged 6 to 11 months who reside in or regularly spend time in Williamsburg, Borough Park, Crown Heights or in areas outside of NYC that are experiencing measles activity.

-Consider an early, extra dose of MMR for infants ages 6 to 11 months who are members of the Orthodox Jewish community in NYC and live outside of Williamsburg, Borough Park or Sunset Park.
+Consider an early, extra dose of MMR for infants ages 6 to 11 months who are members of the Orthodox Jewish community in NYC and live outside of Williamsburg, Borough Park or Crown Heights.

 By order of the Health Commissioner (PDF), anyone 6 months or older who lives, works or resides in Williamsburg — ZIP codes 11205, 11206, 11211 and 11249 — must receive at least one dose of MMR or have proof of measles immunity.

 Ask your patients about their travel plans.
 If you do not know a patient’s vaccination history or measles immune status, vaccinate all infants aged 6 to 11 months and all unvaccinated children and adults aged 12 months or older with MMR before they travel to another country.